Kaloso11/TReND--CaMinA--2025--Project/README.md

 # Predicting Mouse Pupil Size from Neuronal Response

-This project was developed as part of the TReND-CaMinA 2025 summer school, with the goal of using neural recordings to predict pupil size in mice using machine learning techniques.
+This project was developed as part of the TReND-CaMinA 2025 summer school, to use neural recordings to predict pupil size in mice using machine learning techniques.

 ## 👥 Contributors